opentrials/collectors/CONTRIBUTING.md

 ## Managing

-To update, run and stop scrapers use Tutum's web UI.
+To update, run and stop scrapers use Docker Cloud web UI.